Close Menu

 Tips to Buy Bitcoin Safely

-Never share your private keys
+• Never share your private keys or recovery phrase

-Double-check website URLs
+• Double-check exchange website URLs

 Final Thoughts